ChristianSteger/HORAYZON/README.md

 # Usage

+The usage of the packages is best illustrated by means of examples, which can either be run in a Python IDE (like PyCharm or Spyder) or in the terminal.
+To run an examples, the path *path_out* must be adapted to a location that provides enough disk space.
+All input data (DEM or auxiliary data; see section below) required for the example is downloaded automatically.

 ## Examples: Terrain horizon and other terrain parameters

-The usage of the packages is best illustrated by means of five examples.
+.
 To successfully run them, the paths to the input data and the folder **lib**, which are defined at the beginning of the example files, must be adapted.
 Three terrain horizon functions are available, which cover different application cases.
 The function **horizon_gridded()** allows to computed gridded terrain horizon from DEM data and its application is illustrated in the following three examples:
 - **examples/gridded_NASADEM_Alps.py**: Compute topographic parameters (slope angle and aspect, horizon and sky view factor) from NASADEM (~30 m) for a ~30x30 km region in the European Alps.
 Output from this script is shown below.
 - **examples/gridded_NASADEM_HIMI.py**: Compute topographic parameters (slope angle and aspect, horizon and sky view factor) from NASADEM (~30 m) for a ~100x100 km region centred at Heard Island and McDonald Islands.
 DEM grid cells, which are at least 20 km apart from land, are masked to speed-up the horizon computation.
 - **examples/gridded_SwissALTI3D_Alps.py**: Compute topographic parameters (slope angle and aspect, horizon and sky view factor) from swissALTI3D (~2 m) for an a 3x3 km region in the European Alps.
 The outer DEM domain is simplified and represented by a triangulated irregular network (TIN) to reduce the large memory footprint of the DEM data.